lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 This includes:
 - A virtuoso database is available on port 8896 (instead of standard port 8890), and has its data stored in the ./data-test folder
 - An identifier / dispatcher endpoint available on port 96 (instead of standard port 90)
-- Following containers have been disabled or are not included: lpdc, login, lpdc-publish and lpdc-ldes-consumer container (for now).

 Viewing logs :
 ```shell